Was It Worth It?

 Nope.
 If you want fancy drinks, like frappes and blended drinks, it's not worth it.
 If you want plain coffee and tea, the rewards system might work for you.
 For me, however, getting gold wasn't worth it after they changed the rewards system.
 Let me tell you why.

 Starbucks Gold Rewards

-We, as consumers, love to be rewarded for what we do best: consuming.
+We, as consumers, love to be rewarded for what we do best: consume.
 Rewards are given everywhere, from our points cards at Sephora to our Bank of America Cash Points Cards.
-Wherever we go, we spend our money and expect to get some little bit in return, because this, in our opinion, makes splurging on that Prada clutch or that Channel lipstick so much more worth it.
-So of course, I was intrigued when I learned about Starbucks' reward card.
+Wherever we go, we spend our money and expect to get some little bit in return because this, in our opinion, makes splurging on that Prada clutch or that Channel lipstick so much more worth it.
+So, of course, I was intrigued when I learned about Starbucks’ reward card.

-And finally, it was here, my Gold Starbucks rewards card.
-Goodbye, crappy gift card; hello, beautiful ticket to coffee bean heaven.
+And finally, it was here, my gold Starbucks rewards card.
+Goodbye, crappy gift card; hello, a beautiful ticket to coffee bean heaven.
 I imagined this is what Charlie Bucket felt like when he found that golden ticket, except that he hadn’t paid eighty bucks for it.